 The Boston Massacre was a deadly riot that occurred on March 5, 1770, on King Street in Boston.
 It began as a street brawl between American colonists and a lone British soldier, but quickly escalated to a chaotic, bloody slaughter.
 The conflict energized anti-British sentiment and paved the way for the American Revolution.

 Why Did the Boston Massacre Happen?

 Tensions ran high in Boston in early 1770.
-More than 2,000 British soldiers occupied the city of 16,000 colonists and tried to enforce Britain’s tax laws, like the like the Stamp Act and Townshend Acts.
+More than 2,000 British soldiers occupied the city of 16,000 colonists and tried to enforce Britain’s tax laws, like the Stamp Act and Townshend Acts.
 American colonists rebelled against the taxes they found repressive, rallying around the cry, “no taxation without representation.”

 Skirmishes between colonists and soldiers—and between patriot colonists and colonists loyal to Britain (loyalists)—were increasingly common.
 To protest taxes, patriots often vandalized stores selling British goods and intimidated store merchants and their customers.